wercker/DEPRECATED-wercker-cli/README.md

 Starts a simple wizard like setup for deploying your latest build to a deploy target.

 ### login
-Retreives a login token for wercker and stores it in the .netrc in the users' home folder.
+Retrieves a login token for wercker and stores it in the .netrc in the users' home folder.

 ### logout
 Removes the login token from the .netrc file